fastnsilver/jenky/README.md

 ![](http://i.imgur.com/KC6TAD3.png)

 A configurable Docker-ized instance of Jenkins fronted by Nginx.
 Convenient for vetting builds in a local development environment.
+And robust enough to host a secure production CI/CD environment in the cloud.

 ## Credits